Request Program Information: Undergraduate

 This accelerated program for registered nurses sharpens clinical skills and focuses on organizational, managerial, and communication abilities that lead to more thorough patient care and increased leadership responsibility.
 An online program is also available.

-The Bachelor of Fine Arts (BFA) in Screenwriting degree is an intensive four-year training program designed to equip students for professional writing careers in the entertainment industry.
+This intensive four-year training program equips students for professional writing careers in the entertainment industry.

 Social Science Major